nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 - ✅ **Isolation:** Each virtual environment is independent of others and of the system-wide Python installation.
 This means **you can have different versions of Python** <u>and</u> **different packages installed in different virtual environments** without them conflicting.

 - ✅ **Dependency Management:** Virtual environments allow you to <u>manage dependencies</u> **for each project separately**.
 You can install specific versions of packages required for one project without affecting others.

+- **Sandboxing**: They provide a sandboxed environment where you can experiment with packages or different Python versions without altering your main Python setup.

+- **Activation:** To use a virtual environment, you need to activate it [check this example: min 6:31](https://youtu.be/eDe-z2Qy9x4?si=6zHr3HrlvnZigJQF&t=391) .
+This modifies the shell's environment variables to point to the virtual environment's Python executable and libraries.